Data Retention Policy (E20)¶

 Save the settings and restart your server.
 Messages and files older than the duration you set will be deleted at the specified server time, if applicable.

 You can also run the deletion job manually at any time by selecting Run Deletion Job Now in System Console > Compliance > Data Retention Policy.

 Frequently Asked Questions (FAQs)¶

 The message is removed from the Mattermost user interface and deleted from the

 Posts table.
 The message is no longer searchable and cannot be retrieved in pinned posts or saved posts lists.

 Replies that did not exceed the message duration are still displayed in the user interface.
 However, further replies are no longer possible.

 What happens when a file is deleted?¶

-The file attachment is removed from the Mattermost user interface and permanently deleted.
+The file attachment is removed from the Mattermost user interface, deleted from the

 Why didn’t an old file get deleted after running the deletion job?¶